Guidance

 Background

-The Public Charge Point Regulations 2023 (the regulations) ensures that the experience of consumers using public charge points across the United Kingdom is consistent and positive.
+The Public Charge Point Regulations 2023 (the regulations) ensure that the experience of consumers using public charge points across the United Kingdom is consistent and positive.
 This will support the transition to electric vehicles (EVs) and help the UK to reach its climate targets.

 As the UK transitions to EVs, the public charging network will only become more important.
 Whilst most people will do most of their charging at home, those without off-street parking and on long journeys will be reliant on public charging.
-It is important that we can boost confidence in the public charging network by ensuring that consumers can use public charge points easily.
+It is important that we boost confidence in the public charging network by ensuring that consumers can use public charge points easily.

 Legislation